 - Creative expression

 - Interactive PowerPoint presentations

 We have developed a detailed Teacher’s Guide that clearly outlines step-by-step instructions and additional Teacher’s Notes for each session, including a copy of what your students see in their Student Manual.
 Purchasing a complete curriculum set is what is needed for success in the classroom.

-Through The Diamond Standard curriculum, A Promising Future seeks to build a foundation for social and emotional learning, critical thinking and personal flourishing for a healthy transition into adulthood.
+Through The Diamond Standard Curriculum, A Promising Future seeks to build a foundation for social and emotional learning, critical thinking and personal flourishing for a healthy transition into adulthood.

-The rising generation of youth are in need of mental and emotional supports, caring relationships, positive guidance and access to developmental growth opportunities.
+The rising generation of youth is in need of mental and emotional support, caring relationships, positive guidance and access to developmental growth opportunities.
 Through The Diamond Standard curriculum, they learn about executive skills such as: planning ahead, problem-solving, regulating their thoughts and feelings and engaging with others in healthy ways.
 The ongoing practice of these skills enables our youth culture to become better equipped to endure adversity and thrive because they have cultivated tools and supports that help them navigate life.
 As a result, they will become more resilient and experience positive improvements in their perspective on the quality of their lives.